After its closure for infrastructure improvements, Boracay is back!

 On Boracay we can accommodate you in accommodation from Standard to Luxury.

-Our Boracay Holidays include all transfers between the island and Manila, plus overnight accommodation in the capital if necessary!
+Our Boracay Holidays include all transfers between the island and Manila (or Cebu), plus accommodation in either city before and/or after the visit if necessary!
 So if you are asking "Where are the best hotels in Boracay? or "How do I book a luxury holiday in Boracay?" simply send us your enquiry.

 Holidays booked with Philippine Trails Ltd., are protected by its membership of the Travel Trust Association.